Diego Medina (footballer, born 2002)

-Diego Daniel Medina Roman (born 13 January 2002) is a Bolivian footballer who plays as a centre-back for the Bolivian club Always Ready and the Bolivia national team.
+Diego Daniel Medina Roman (born 13 January 2002) is a Bolivian professional footballer who plays as a center-back and right-back for Bulgarian First League club CSKA 1948 Sofia and the Bolivia national team.

 Career

 Medina is a youth product of the academy of Tahuichi FC since the age of 8.
 He moved to Always Ready in 2021, and began his senior career in the Bolivian Primera División.

 International career

 Medina debuted with the Bolivia national team in a 2–0 friendly loss to Senegal on 24 September 2022.